-Propane, also known as liquefied petroleum gas (LPG), or autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
-According to the Propane Education and Research Council, there are more than 270,000 on-road propane vehicles in the United States.
-Many are used in fleet applications, such as police cars, shuttles, and school buses.
+Propane, also known as liquefied petroleum gas (LPG), or propane autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
+According to the Propane Education & Research Council, there are nearly 60,000 on-road propane vehicles with certified fuel systems in the United States.
+Many are used in fleet applications, such as school buses, shuttles, and police vehicles.

 Types of Propane Vehicles

-Lower maintenance costs are one reason behind propane's popularity for use in light-duty vehicles, such as pickup trucks and taxis, and for heavy-duty vehicles, such as school buses.
-Propane's high octane rating (104 to 112 compared with 87 to 92 for gasoline) and low carbon and oil contamination characteristics have resulted in documented engine life of up to two times that of gasoline engines.
-Because the fuel's mixture (propane and air) is completely gaseous when it enters the combustion chamber.
+The potential for lower maintenance costs is one reason behind propane's popularity for use in light- and medium-duty vehicles, such as trucks and taxis, and for heavy-duty vehicles, such as school buses.
+Propane's low carbon and low oil contamination characteristics may result in longer engine life.
+Propane performs well in cold weather climates because the fuel's mixture (propane and air) is completely gaseous when it enters the combustion chamber.
 This factor allows propane-powered vehicles to avoid many cold-start issues associated with using diesel.